AustinMaddison/austinmaddison.github.io/content/about.md

 ---

-Other things that I like doing outside of computers and art is cooking, binging albums, horror games, a hike in nature and <span class="font-sans-thai tracking-tight">ชามะนาว</span>.
+Other things that I like doing outside of computers and art is cooking, binging albums, horror games, a hike in nature and sipping on ice cold <span class="font-sans-thai tracking-tight">ชามะนาว</span>.

 > This site is currently under active construction, so please excuse any hiccups and barrenness you may encounter.